yingweiwo

 Toxicity Summary

-Zalcitabine is a nucleoside reverse transcriptase inhibitor (NRTI) with activity against Human Immunodeficiency Virus Type 1 (HIV-1).
-Within cells, zalcitabine is converted to its active metabolite, dideoxycytidine 5'-triphosphate (ddCTP), by the sequential action of cellular enzymes. ddCTP interferes with viral RNA-directed DNA polymerase (reverse transcriptase) by competing for utilization of the natural substrate deoxycytidine 5'-triphosphate (dCTP), as well as incorpating into viral DNA.
-Due to it's lack of a 3'-OH group, the formation of a 5' to 3' phosphodiester linkage that is necessary for DNA chain elongation is inhibited, thus leading to the termination of viral DNA growth.
+Zacitabine is a nucleoside reverse transcriptase inhibitor (NRTI) active against human immunodeficiency virus type 1 (HIV-1).
+Intracellularly, zalcitabine is converted to its active metabolite, dideoxycytidine 5'-triphosphate (ddCTP), by successive action of cellular enzymes. ddCTP interferes with the activity of viral RNA-directed DNA polymerase (reverse transcriptase) by competing with it for the natural substrate deoxycytidine 5'-triphosphate (dCTP) and by incorporating it into viral DNA.
+The lack of a 3'-OH group inhibits the formation of the 5' to 3' phosphodiester bond essential for DNA chain elongation, leading to the termination of viral DNA growth.
+Protein Binding Less than 4% Toxicity Data

-These medications /parenteral aminoglycosides, amphotericin B, foscarnet/ may increase the toxicity of zalcitabine by interfering with its renal clearance.
+These medications (parenteral aminoglycosides, amphotericin B, sodium phosphonate) may increase zarcitabine toxicity by interfering with renal clearance.

-For more Interactions (Complete) data for ZALCITABINE (9 total), please visit the HSDB record page.
+For more complete data on zarcitabine (9 drug interactions), please visit the HSDB record page [insert link here].

 References